radman/notification_system/README.md

 ### Validating Event Source Type ###

     class CoolEvent < NotificationSystem::Event
-      validates_source_type :user
+      source_type :user
     end

-If the type of the source is not user, this add an error to the event instance: "source is not an instance of User".
+This will ensure that the source's class is validated.
+If the type of the source is not User, this will add an error to the event instance: "source is not an instance of User".

 TODO: explain better